algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Test Plan.md

 | White box testing                   |Analysis of the game with the code.
 | Regression Testing                   |To verify that new code changes have not adversely affected existing game functionality.

+**These tests will ensure that the Pac-Man game, developed in NASM Assembly, not only meets the high quality standards required by our team, but also aims to ensure an optimal user experience.
+These standards will ensure that every player benefits from a seamless, immersive and entertaining gaming experience.**

 ## Test Cases
 ### Legend
 - **Status:** To Do, In Progress, Done